cypress-io/cypress-documentation/source/api/commands/screenshot.md

 We make our best effort to synchronize taking a screenshot with our renderer, but the current state of your application under test could have changed in the meantime and not be an accurate representation of what you want to capture.

-## Fullpage captures and fixed/sticky elements
+## Full page captures and fixed/sticky elements

-When passing `fullpage` to the `capture` option, Cypress scrolls the application under test from top to bottom, takes screenshots at each point and stitches them together.
+When passing `fullPage` to the `capture` option, Cypress scrolls the application under test from top to bottom, takes screenshots at each point and stitches them together.
 Due to this, elements that are `position: fixed` or `position: sticky` will appear multiple times in the final screenshot.
 To prevent this, in most cases you can programmatically change the element to be `position: absolute` before the screenshot and change it back afterwards like shown below:

 ```javascript
 cy.get('.sticky-header').invoke('css', 'position', 'absolute')